 This method is not very accurate

-This method is still commonly used with the F1 Goldendoodle.
+This method is still commonly used by inexperienced breeders.
 But it is not very accurate.
-Especially, if the parents have a large size difference like with the mini Goldendoodle.
+Especially, if the parents have a large size difference like with the miniature Goldendoodle.

 After all you can’t expect to mate a 60 pound Golden Retriever with a 15 pound mini poodle and get a litter of puppies that are all 20 to 35 pounds and in proportion.
 Although a couple might end up at this weight range there will also be some that are outside the desired range.

-Nor is this the best way to produce Mini Goldendoodles
+Nor is this the best way to produce Miniature Goldendoodles

-If you are looking for a mini Goldendoodle you should look for a multigen Goldendoodle.
-Multi-generation Goldendoodles have at least three generations, that came before them.
+When looking for a mini Goldendoodle it is best to look for a multigen Goldendoodle.
+Multi-generation Goldendoodles have at least three generations that came before them.

 This will give the breeder several generations to breed down a standard sized doodle to a smaller size and avoid structural issues.

-Then, they mate the smaller F1 Goldendoodle to a smaller poodle, resulting in an F1b Goldendoodle.
+Then, mate the smaller F1 Goldendoodle to a smaller poodle, resulting in an F1 b Goldendoodle.

 This process is repeated until the puppies are consistently a smaller size.